oscarbutler/P5-Mildew-Detection/README.md

 ## Technology Used

-- Gitpod
+- Python

+- Gitpod was used in order to create and develop the workspace that I have worked on.

 - Github is used to store the repository and to show the files and progression of the workspace.

-- Heroku allowa us to deploy the web application.
+- Heroku allows us to deploy the web application.

-- Numpy

-- Pandas
+- Numpy is an open source which allows the user to work with arrays, it is very efficient and a vital part in this project.

+- Pandas is also an open source that allows the user to work with the datasets.
+Using pandas gives the ability to analyze, clean and explore the data.

 - Matplotlib is used for visualising and plotting data.

 - Tensorflow is a open source machine learning platform that lets us build and train the machine.

-- Seaborn
+- Seaborn is a visualisation tool that works with matplotlib.
+It can be used for statistical uses.

 - Streamlit is used to create web apps that are interactive.

-- Joblib

-- Pil
+- Joblib is a tool to help with efficiency especially with arrays.

+- Pil helps us open and manipulate images.
+It is an open source library for python.

 ## Bugs